Field Trips - Accepted Proposals

 We will also conduct a preliminary user testing to evaluate a particular health app with seniors.
 The study aims to come up with preliminary design guidelines for the interface designers.

-FT9: Understanding Early Technology Adoption by the Emergent Elderly in Dharavi, Mumbai
+FT9: Understanding Early Technology Adoption by the Emergent Older Adults in Dharavi

 This field trip proposes a two-day session to understand and evaluate technology adoption among the elderly population in one of the urban slums of Mumbai named Dharavi, through training, probes and shadowing.